-Located on the remote Arctic edge and sitting upon one of the world’s most volcanically active zones, the Land of Fire and Ice is a magical combination of thundering waterfalls, gushing geysirs and rugged scenery, where activities such as hiking across glistening glaciers contrast with a soak in a steaming hot spring.
+Located on the remote Arctic edge and sitting upon one of the world’s most volcanically active zones, school trips to Iceland involving the Land of Fire and Ice is a magical combination of thundering waterfalls, gushing geysirs and rugged scenery, where activities such as hiking across glistening glaciers contrast with a soak in a steaming hot spring.

 Adventurers to this land of extremes are spoilt for choice when it comes to deciding which of the breathtaking wonders to behold.
-But one thing is for certain… no geographer can tick Iceland off their bucket list without having embarked on the Golden Circle tour!
+But one thing is for certain… no geography student or teacher can tick Iceland off their bucket list without having embarked on the Golden Circle tour!

 What is Iceland’s Golden Circle?